divyamakkar0/JAXformer/README.md

-## JAXformer
+## Jaxformer

-A Zero-to-One Guide on Scaling Modern Transformers with N-Dimensional Parallelism.
+A Zero-to-One Guide on Scaling Modern Transformers with N-Dimensional Parallelism in JAX.
 The repo for [jaxformer](jaxformer.com) covering data processing, FSDP, pipeline parellism, tensor parellism, weight-sharding, activation-sharding, MoE scaling and much more.

 ## Structure